 Okay, so now to make the sub-key Defaulticon.
 This value can be either of type REG_SZ or REG_EXPAND_SZ.
 Right-click on the ‘php’ folder or anywhere inside the right side pane and select New and then String Value.

 Assign ‘Defaulticon’ as the Value name.
-And for Value Data assign the icon file path given above.
+And for Value Data assign the icon file path that we discussed earlier.

-And that’s it.
+And that’s about it.
 Exit the Registry by clicking on the top right X, yes I know it feels unnatural to exit without saving but it’s all done on the fly with the registry.
-Note that you will probably need to log out and back in again or restart for the new icon to show.